 Changing Your Name

 If you’ve recently married, divorced or had your name changed for another reason via a legal court order, it's easy to update your JEA account.
-Simply, provide us with your government-issued identification along with any of the following documents which show your legally changed name, Social Security Card, Marriage License, or Divorce Decree.
+Simply, provide us with any of the following documents which show your legally changed name, Marriage License or Divorce Decree.

 Changes in Account Holder

 Transferring an account from one person to another can only occur when a customer has passed away.
 JEA wants to make this as easy as possible so we ask that you notify us to change the account holder.

 We understand this is an emotionally stressful time, and that navigating through someone's affairs can be challenging.
 We hope this information related to our role in this process will be helpful.
 Please contact us to discuss your situation.
 We’re here to help ease the account transfer process.